papis/papis/doc/source/bibtex.rst

 Unicode output
 --------------

+The setting :confval:`bibtex-unicode` can be used to allow unicode characters in documents.

-Depending on the TeX engine used, you may be able to use unicode characters in your BibTeX files, such as with XeTeX or LuaTeX.
-In that case there is no need to write ``\`{a}`` instead of ``à`` in words such as ``apareixerà``.
-To control the output of unicode characters in Papis, use the :confval:`bibtex-unicode` setting.
+Even though this setting is set to False by default, many TeX setups support the use of unicode characters in BibTeX files.
+Enabling unicode avoids having to write ``\`{a}`` instead of just ``à`` to display words such as ``apareixerà``.
+If your setup supports unicode in BibTeX files, you can safely set :confval:`bibtex-unicode` to ``True``.

 Override keys
 -------------